Gemorroj/noads-advanced/README.md

 License
 -------

-This source code licensed under the Apache License, Version 2.0.
+This source code licensed under the Apache License 2.0.